University of Toronto: Academic divisions

 The Sandford Fleming Building contains offices of the Faculty of Applied Science and Engineering.

-The Faculty of Arts and Science represents over half of students at the St. George campus, and administers most of the courses in the college system.
+The Faculty of Arts and Science represents over half of students on the St. George campus, and administers most of the courses in the college system.
 While the colleges are not entirely responsible for teaching duties, most of them house specialized academic programs and lecture series.
 Among other subjects, Trinity College is associated with programs in international relations, as are University College with Canadian studies, Victoria College with Renaissance studies, Innis College with film studies and urban studies, New College with gender studies, Woodsworth College with industrial relations and St. Michael's College with Medieval studies.
 The faculty teaches undergraduate commerce in collaboration with the Rotman School of Management.
-The Faculty of Applied Science and Engineering is the other major direct-entry undergraduate faculty.
+The Faculty of Applied Science and Engineering is the other major first-entry undergraduate faculty on the St. George campus.

 The University of Toronto is the birthplace of an influential school of thought on communication theory and literary criticism known as the Toronto School.
 Described as "the theory of the primacy of communication in the structuring of human cultures and the structuring of the human mind", the school is rooted in the works of Eric A. Havelock and Harold Innis and the subsequent contributions of Edmund Snow Carpenter, Northrop Frye and Marshall McLuhan.
 Since 1963, the McLuhan Program in Culture and Technology of the Faculty of Information has carried the mandate for teaching and advancing the Toronto School.

 Several notable works in arts and humanities are based at the university, including the Dictionary of Canadian Biography since 1959 and the Collected Works of Erasmus since 1969.
 The Records of Early English Drama collects and edits the surviving documentary evidence of dramatic arts in pre-Puritan England, while the Dictionary of Old English compiles the early vocabulary of the English language from the Anglo-Saxon period.

 The Munk School of Global Affairs and Public Policy encompasses programs and research institutes for international relations and public policy.

 The Munk School of Global Affairs and Public Policy encompasses the university's various programs and curricula in international affairs, foreign policy, and public policy.
 As the Cold War heightened, Toronto's Slavic studies program evolved into an important institution on Soviet politics and economics, financed by the Rockefeller, Ford and Mellon foundations.
 The Munk School is also home to the G20 Research Group, which conducts independent monitoring and analysis on the Group of Twenty, and the Citizen Lab, which conducts research on Internet censorship as a joint founder of the OpenNet Initiative.
 The university operates international offices in Berlin, Hong Kong and Siena.